ShashaHan-collab/PreA-OutpatientRCT/README.md

 # PreAOutpatientRCT

-Code for analyzing and visualizing the data for results presented in a recent paper: Tao, X., Zhou, S., Ding, K. et al. Integrating LLMs into real-world outpatient workflows for pre-specialist consultation: A randomized controlled clinical trial.
+Code for analyzing and visualizing the data for the results presented in a recent paper: Tao, X., Zhou, S., Ding, K. et al. Integrating LLMs into real-world outpatient workflows for pre-specialist consultation: A randomized controlled clinical trial.
 Working paper (2025).

 # Prerequisites
-## Prerequisite softwares
+## Prerequisite software
 * TODO:
 ## Prerequisite third-party R packages
 * TODO: